alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 ### Mailing lists

-Most operating systems or large vendors will also have mailing lists to advise about security vulnerabilities in third party code.
+Most operating systems, vendors and some open source projects  will also have mailing lists to advise about security vulnerabilities in third party code.
+You should always be monitoring these lists where they eixst for software you use.
+Some common examples include:

 * [RedHat](https://access.redhat.com/site/security/updates/advisory/)
 * [Ubuntu](https://lists.ubuntu.com/mailman/listinfo/ubuntu-security-announce)
 * [Microsoft](http://technet.microsoft.com/en-us/security/dd252948.aspx)
 * [CERT-UK](https://www.cert.gov.uk/register-for-alerts/)

 The above is a small example of what is available.
-It is advisable to look for lists like this when choosing software and sign up to them if they exist.
 Having these emails come into an internal mailing list is also advisable, rather than rely on a single individual to alert everyone else.

 ## Further reading